vl4ds/Documentation/smartapp-web-services-developers-guide/authorization.rst

 ----------------------

 You can use the token to request the callable endpoints of the SmartApp, by making a ``GET`` request to ``https://graph.api.smartthings.com/api/smartapps/endpoints``.
-The access token should be supplied via a ``Authorize: Bearer`` header:
+The access token should be supplied via a ``Authorization: Bearer`` header:

 .. code-block:: bash